DotNetRussell/ScreenSniper/README.md

 python3 AI_Page_Classifier/text_classifier.py --retrain "dummy text"
 ```

+For URL-based screenshot capture (`--url` flag), ensure `ScreenShotter` is in the project directory and executable.

 #### Docker Installation
-ScreenSniper includes a Dockerfile for running the tool in a containerized environment, ensuring consistent dependencies and easy setup.
+ScreenSniper includes a Dockerfile for running the tool in a containerized environment, ensuring consistent dependencies.
 The Docker image is based on `python:3.9-slim-bullseye` and includes:
 - Tesseract OCR
 - Chromium and Chromium Driver
 - All required Python dependencies from `requirements.txt`
-- Project files (`ScreenSniper`, `detectionPatterns`, `AI_Page_Classifier`, `testImages`)
+- Project files (`ScreenSniper`, `detectionPatterns`, `AI_Page_Classifier`, `ScreenShotter`, `testImages`)

 To build the Docker image:
 ```bash
 docker build -t screensniper .
 ```

-### Directory Structure
+## Directory Structure
 ```
 ScreenSniper/
 ├── detectionPatterns/    # JSON files with detection patterns